Natural Healing for Back to School- with excerpts from Herbal Healing for Children by Demetria Clark

 Fennel seeds- added to food, or as a tea.

-Gentle abdominal massage is also very effective.
+Gentle abdominal massage is also beneficial.
 Parents can use a room temperature oil and massage the abdomen in a circular pattern.
-Warm baths are often beneficial for younger children, the warm water relaxes the bowel promoting evacuation.
-Constipation can be an issue for children, but it can be managed with diet generally, meaning it can be handled at home and hopefully prevented.
+Warm baths are often helpful for younger children.
+The warm water relaxes the bowel promoting evacuation.
+Constipation can be an issue for children, but it can be managed with diet often, meaning it can be handled at home and hopefully prevented.

 Colds are tricky little viruses that thrive on cold weather and dry air.
-Although not a serious illness, a cold can develop into a secondary infection of the lungs or sinuses if your child can’t rest or if his immune system is depressed in some way.
-Although there is no cure for the common cold, there are natural ways to make your child more comfortable, ease his sore throat, quell his cough, and help him rest.
+Although not a severe illness, a cold can develop into a secondary infection of the lungs or sinuses if your child can’t rest or if his immune system is depressed in some way.
+Although there is no cure for the common cold, there are natural ways to make your child more comfortable, ease his sore throat, quell his cough, and help them rest.
+Natural healing for colds is simple and can often become part of a healthy daily routine.

 Some simple helpful remedies are: